CosmWasm/book/src/basics/building-contract.md

 ## Aliasing build command

 Now I can see you are disappointed in building your contracts with some overcomplicated command instead of simple `cargo build`.
-Hopefully, it is not the case.
+Fortunately, it is not the case.
 The common practice is to alias the building command to make it as simple as building a native app.

 Let's create the `.cargo/config` file in your contract project directory with the following content: